anuprshetty/py_grpc/README.md

 - Application can be extended to any type of data communication format with minimal changes without affecting business logic.
 - Generalizing application structure (standardization) which brings many possibilities and helps in many scenarios like...
   - Supporting many data communication formats at a time.
   - Migrating from one data communication format to another with minimal effort, taking one chunk at a time.
 No need to convert all services to another format in one go.
-Which helps in backward compatability for older data communication format without affecting the application functionalities.
+Which helps in backward compatibility for older data communication format without affecting the application functionalities.

 ## References